Selection of the type of probing signal in order to improve the range of the radar system

 end;

-In the case study "Simulating Test Signals for a Radar Receiver", a monostatic pulse radar simulating test signals for a radar receiver is developed to meet the following requirement:
+In the example "Simulation of test signals for radar приемника" A monostatic pulse radar has been developed that simulates test signals for a radar receiver to meet the following requirements:

-2. Maximum range of unambiguous target detection: 5 km;
+- Maximum unambiguous target detection range: 5 km;

 waveform,antenna,radiator,collector,transmitter,receiver,sensormotion = BasicMonostaticRadarExampleData();

-1. Maximum unambiguous target detection range: 5 kilometres;
+- Maximum unambiguous target detection range: 5 km;

-Can an existing design be modified to meet a new performance goal?
-To answer this question, it is necessary to recalculate the parameters affected by the new requirements.
+Is it possible to modify the existing design to achieve a new performance goal?
+To answer this question, it is necessary to recalculate the parameters that are affected by the new requirements.

-The first parameter affected is the pulse repetition rate (PR).
-It needs to be recalculated based on the new maximum single digit detection range.
+The first parameter affected is the pulse repetition rate (HSI).
+It needs to be recalculated based on the new maximum single-digit detection range.

 prop_speed = radiator.PropagationSpeed; # скорость распространения